 What and how often you eat can affect your teeth

-Plaque (sounds like “back”) is a sticky film of bacteria that forms on teeth.
+Plaque is a sticky film of bacteria that forms on teeth.
 When you do not remove plaque from your teeth every day, it builds up.
 The bacteria in plaque create acid from eating the sugars found in what you eat and drink.
 This acid attacks enamel (e-NAM-uhl), the hard surface of the tooth.
-The acid can attack tooth enamel for up to 20 minutes after you are finished eating and drinking.
+The acid stays on the enamel for up to 20 minutes after you are finished eating and drinking.
 Eventually, the enamel can wear away from these acids and cavities can start to form.
 Cavities do not go away on their own and must be treated by a dentist.

 A healthy diet keeps your mouth healthy

-- is low in saturated fats, trans fats, salt (sodium), and added sugars
+- is low in saturated fats, trans fats, salt (sodium), and added sugars.

-Reduce your risk of tooth decay
+Lower your risk of cavities

-- See your dentist regularly.
+• See your dentist regularly.

-Patient education content ©2016 American Dental Association.
+Patient education content ©2017 American Dental Association.
 All rights reserved.
 “ADA” and the “ADA” Logo are registered trademarks of the American Dental Association.